mastodon/documentation/Running-Mastodon/Heroku-guide.md

 Mastodon on [Heroku](https://heroku.com) requires more than one Dyno.
 In theory and experience, running on free hobby Dynos is not practical for production use.
-Running on Heroku's hobby Dynos and free add-on tiers has limited testing purposes and is not recommended in production.
+Running on Heroku’s hobby Dynos and free add-on tiers has limited testing purposes and is not recommended in production.
 See [#1275](https://github.com/tootsuite/mastodon/issues/1275) for details.